canonical/vanilla-framework/docs/en/settings/placeholder-settings.md

 ## Placeholders

-Vanilla uses several global placeholders to share common stylings between components.
-These placeholders can be edited via the following placeholder variables, assuming a `$sp-unit` of 0.5rem.
+Vanilla uses several global placeholders to share common styles between components.
+These placeholders can be edited via the following placeholder variables, assuming a `$sp-unit` of `0.5rem`.

 Placeholder variable | Default value | Use cases
  ------------------- | ------------- |